“Without the right tools, little is possible. With the right ones, everything is.”

 One of them is Corbett Barr.
 And he actually recently created just that.
 His course is appropriately titled: How to Start a Blog that Matters.

-The guy’s track record is pretty bad ass (Live Your Legend is just one of many examples – and happens to be a case study in the course
+The guy’s track record is pretty bad ass (Live Your Legend is just one of many examples – and happens to be a case study in the course. 😉 He built his firs six-figure blogging business inside of 18 months and is the guy behind the incredible Fizzle community and online entrepreneur video training library (formerly ThinkTraffic.net and CorbettBarr.com).
+He is also one of the most honest, transparent and helpful people I’ve met online (or in person).

-If you’ve been thinking about starting a blog (or rehabilitating an old one), this course might be what you’ve been looking for.
+If you’ve been thinking about starting a blog (or rehabilitating an old one), this course will change the game.

-Scott’s Bonus for You – A free copy of Live Off Your Passion ‘Lite’
+Also, I have a bonus for you – A free copy of Live Off Your Passion ‘Lite’

-If you’re interested in starting a new blog, I’m confident this will be the only course you’ll need (because Corbett nailed all 4 Pillars above and is notorious for over-delivering).
+If you’re interested in starting a new blog, I’m confident Fizzle will be the only course and community you’ll need (because Corbett nailed all 4 Pillars above and is notorious for over-delivering).

-If you purchase Corbett’s course through my affiliate link (which I do earn a commission from – this bonus is me saying thanks!)
-I’ll give you a copy of the the ‘Lite’ version of my Live Off Your Passion eCourse, which includes a nearly 100-page written guide and associated workbooks full of exercises, activities and experiments for identifying your passion and building a career around it (The full LOYP course is $127).
+If you join Corbett’s Fizzle training through my partner link (which I do earn a small commission from – this bonus is me saying thanks!) and you decide to stay past the first month, I’ll give you a copy of the the ‘Lite’ version of my Live Off Your Passion eCourse, which includes a nearly 100-page written guide and associated workbooks full of exercises, activities and experiments for identifying your passion and building a career around it (The full LOYP course is $197).

-I see Live Off Your Passion as a pretty perfect compliment to Corbett’s course – LOYP helps you find passion and then Corbett will help you build a blog based business around it.
+I see Live Off Your Passion as a pretty perfect compliment to Fizzle – LOYP helps you find passion and then Corbett will help you build an online business around it.

 How’s that for a fit?

-In order to be get your free copy of Live Off Your Passion you must:
+In order to get your free copy of Live Off Your Passion you must:

-- Purchase the course through my affiliate link.
+- Purchase the course through my partner link.

-- Forward a copy of your receipt to scott@liveyourlegend.net along with your name and best email address so I can send you the course download link.
+- After your first month, send a copy of your receipt to scott@liveyourlegend.net along with your name and best email address so I can send you the course download link.

-Click Here to Purchase How to Build a Blog that Matters by Corbett Barr.
+Click here to try our Fizzle and How to Start a Blog that Matters by Corbett Barr.

 I’m changed (and grateful) because of my blog